Princess Victoria Melita of Saxe-Coburg and Gotha: Claims to the Russian throne

 Kirill suffered a nervous breakdown in 1923 and Victoria nursed him back to health.
 She encouraged his dreams of restoring the monarchy in Russia and becoming tsar.
-At Saint-Briac Kirill, aware of the murders of Tsar Nicholas II and his only son, officially declared himself the Guardian of the Throne in 1924.
+At Saint-Briac Kirill, aware of the murders of Tsar Nicholas II, his brother and his only son, officially declared himself the Guardian of the Throne in 1924.
 Victoria went on a trip to the United States in 1924, hoping to raise American support for restoration of the monarchy.
 Her efforts evoked little response, due to the isolationism prevalent in the United States during the 1920s.
 She continued in her efforts to help Kirill restore the monarchy and also sold her artwork to raise money for the household.

 By the mid-1920s, Victoria worried over the prospects of her children.
 Maria, her eldest daughter, married the head of one of Germany's mediatized families, Karl, Hereditary Prince of Leiningen on 25 November 1925, Victoria's 49th birthday.
 Victoria was at her daughter's bedside when she gave birth to her first child, Emich Kirill, in 1926 (later father of claimant to the Russian throne, Prince Karl Emich of Leiningen).

 In the mid-1920s, the German government established relations with Moscow and the presence of Kirill and his wife, pretenders to the Russian throne, became an embarrassment.
 Although the Bavarian government rejected pressures to expel the Russian claimant, Kirill and Victoria decided to establish their permanent residence in France.
 In the summer of 1926 they moved to Saint-Briac on the Breton coast, where they had spent their summer vacations.
 The remoteness of Brittany provided both privacy and security.
 They bought a large house on the outskirts of the town and gave it a Breton name, Ker Argonid, Villa Victoria.
 The resort town of Saint-Briac was a favorite spot for retired British citizens who wanted to live well on a limited income.
 Victoria made friends among the Britons as well as the French and other foreign residents of the town.
 Though at first her manner could seem haughty, residents soon discovered that Victoria was more approachable than her husband.
 Their friends treated them with deference, curtsying or calling them by their imperial titles.
 They lived a secluded country life, finding it more agreeable than at Coburg.

 Victoria was exceedingly protective of her son Vladimir, upon whom her hopes for the future rested.
 She would not let him attend school because she was worried about his safety and because she wanted him to be brought up as Romanov grand dukes were prior to the revolution.
 Instead, she hired a tutor for him.
 She also refused to let him be educated for a future career.
 In return for her devotion, Vladimir loved and respected his mother.
 "We adored our parents and their love for us was infinite," Vladimir wrote after their deaths.
 "All the hardships and bitterness we had to endure in the years were fully covered by our mutual love.
 We were proud of (them)."